Adam Walters: Print journalism

 In 2009, Walters reported on the proliferation of illegal brothels in NSW for The Daily Telegraph.
 The largest was subsequently closed down following a council investigation.

 Walters also reported on alleged child sexual abuse in Australian swimming, and a secret police investigation that had been set up to investigate allegations against swimming coach Terry Buck.
 Four years after he broke the story in 2009 the substance of Walters' coverage was submitted as testimony to the Royal Commission into the Institutional Responses to Child Abuse.
 Buck was never charged after the same allegations - examined by the Royal Commission - were made to a NSW police taskforce, suddenly disbanded just weeks after its investigations began in the months following the 2000 Sydney Olympic Games.

 Walters has co-authored four books, Nightmare on Norfolk, about the murder of Janelle Patton, and The Accidental Gangster – the Life and Times of Bela Csidei, The Face Without A Name - Finding Jane Doe and Cold Cases.
 All were co-written with fellow crime reporter Norm Lipson.
 Walters was also a regular contributor to The Bulletin magazine.

 Political involvement

 In July 2008 he resigned from the Nine Network to work as a communications adviser to New South Wales Premier Morris Iemma.
-He rejoined The Daily Telegraph, becoming the paper's state political editor before rejoining the Seven Network in April 2010.
+In 2009 he rejoined The Daily Telegraph, becoming the paper's state political editor before returning to the Seven Network in April 2010.